AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 # Install Adobe Experience Manager desktop app {#install-app-v2}

-Using the Adobe Experience Manager desktop app, the assets within Experience Manager are easily accessible on your local desktop and can be used in any desktop applications.
+Using the Adobe Experience Manager desktop app, the assets within Experience Manager are easily available on your local desktop and can be used in any native desktop applications.
 Assets can be previewed, opened in native desktop applications, revealed in Mac Finder or Windows Explorer for placing in other documents, and changed locally – the changes are saved back to Experience Manager when you upload and a new version is created in the repository.

-Such an integration allows various roles in the organization to manage the assets centrally in Adobe Experience Manager Assets and to access them in any native desktop applications (including 3rd-party as well as Adobe's Creative Cloud), while making it easy to adhere to the various standards including branding.
+Such an integration allows various roles in the organization to,

+* Manage the assets centrally in Experience Manager Assets.
+* Access the assets in any native desktop applications, including third-party applications and in Adobe Creative Cloud.
+While doing so, users can easily adhere to the various standards including branding.

 To use Experience Manager desktop app,

 * Ensure that your Experience Manager version is supported by Experience Manager desktop app.
-See the [system requirements](#tech-specs-v2) below.
+See the [system requirements](release-notes.md#system-requirements-and-prerequisites-v2) below.
 * Download and install the application.
-See [installing](#install-v2) below.
+See [install desktop app](#install-v2) below.
 * Test the connection using a few assets.
 See [how to browse and search for assets](using.md#browse-search-preview-assets).

-## System requirements prerequisites, and download links {#tech-specs-v2}
+## System requirements, prerequisites, and download links {#tech-specs-v2}

 For detailed information, see the [Experience Manager desktop app release notes](release-notes.md).

 ## Upgrade from app v1.x to app v2 {#upgrade-from-previous-version}

 If you are an existing user of the app, then understand the differences and similarities between the previous and the latest version of the app.
-Also, follow the below guidelines, to transition from v1.x to the latest version.
+Also, follow these guidelines, to transition from v1.x to the latest version.

 >[!NOTE]
 >